Osborne to cut tax and rates for British businesses

-LONDON Britain will cut corporation tax and raise the threshold at which small businesses pay rates, Chancellor George Osborne said on Wednesday in a boost to firms as Britain's economy grows by less than previously forecast.
+LONDON Britain will cut corporation tax and raise the threshold at which small businesses pay rates, finance minister George Osborne said on Wednesday in a boost to firms as Britain's economy grows by less than previously forecast.

 Corporation tax has been progressively cut by both Osborne and his Labour predecessors, with the rate currently at 20 percent with plans already in place to cut it to 18 percent.